 Your sleep doctor will discuss treatment options with you.
 These options include continuous positive airway pressure (CPAP) therapy, oral appliance therapy and surgery.

-- CPAP therapy involves wearing a face mask connected by tubing to a constantly running machine.
+- CPAP therapy involves wearing a face mask connected by flexible tubing to a constantly running machine.

 - Oral appliance therapy uses a mouth guard-like device – worn only during sleep – to maintain an open, unobstructed airway.